-The Reverend and Mrs. Bond sailed with the Ninth Company of Missionaries from Boston and settled at Kohala, Hawai‘i.
-Bond arrived in Honolulu in May of 1841.
+Reverend Elias and Ellen (Howell) Bond sailed with the Ninth Company of Missionaries from Boston.
+The Bonds arrived in Honolulu in May of 1841.
 They were then assigned to Kohala.

-Reverend Isaac Bliss, an elderly missionary in Kohala, had already completed the main house of what is known as the Bond Homestead compound when Bond arrived in Kohala in June 1841.
+Reverend Isaac Bliss, an elderly missionary in Kohala, had already completed a main house of what is known as the Bond Homestead compound when Bond arrived in Kohala in June 1841.

 To provide employment to the people in the region and support his church and schools, Reverend Bond founded Kohala Sugar Company, known as “The Missionary Plantation,” in 1862.

 “On December 23rd, 1876 there arrived for the Kohala plantation thirty Christian Chinese, four with their wives, and two children.
 The following year the little Oriental colony had increased to forty-five, the second company of Christian Chinese arriving in January.”

 “How eagerly Father Bond welcomed them to his fold and how he rejoiced in the greater freedom of action furnished by plantation dividends, may be seen in a letter of October 17, 1877:”

 “‘I sent in August for a minister to preach to our English speaking population. ….
 Now I write to see if we can obtain from the coast a Chinese Evangelist for these growing numbers of Chinese among us with no possible medium through which we may speak to them of Jesus.’”

 “‘The Master has wonderfully helped us in all our plans and I will trust Him.
 I think I have learned more and more to trust Him, of late.’”

 “And soon the long anticipated arrival and labors of Kong Tet Yin were announced: ‘March, 1878. … My errand to Honolulu was to get a Chinese, Colporteur and Evangelist.
 It was an unexpected opening, the man with highest testimonials from China and Australia.’”